apatynko/RaySharp/README.md

-﻿# Raytracing in a Weekend
+﻿# Raytracing in One Weekend

 Implementation of Peter Shirley's raytracing tutorial in C#